-In addition, recent years have seen increasingly frequent and severe cases of abnormal weather, due to climate change and other factors.
-As such, there is a need to minimize damage to the property of members of the public and to public facilities, while giving top priority to protecting people's lives, in the event of any type of water-related disaster.
+In addition, extreme phenomena attributable to climate change and other factor recent years have been becoming increasingly frequent and intense in recent years.
+Consequently, there is a need to minimize damage to the property of members of the public and to public facilities, while giving top priority to protecting people's lives, in the event of any type of water-related disaster.